symfony/symfony-docs/quick_tour/the_big_picture.rst

 .. tip::

-    In addition to PHP annotations, routes can be configured in YAML, XML or PHP files.
+    In addition to PHP annotations, routes can be configured in YAML, XML or PHP files, as explained in `the Routing chapter of the Symfony book`_ .
     This flexibility is one of the main features of Symfony, a framework that never imposes a particular configuration format on you.

 Templates
 ~~~~~~~~~